jaime-novo/configurator/README.md

 - `/environment/app/...`
 - `/environment/common-config-1/...`
 - `/environment/common-config-2/...`

+When exporting, by default, configurator strips off the environment from the key names, but if you do no want this, or want to control the level of nesting in the exported key names, the flag `--prefix | -p` should be used.
+Its default value is 1.

 If you're using `mode=blueprint`, an additional parameter is required which is path of blueprint json file:
 ```